Essential Construction Clothing and Gear

 Construction is a strange industry.
 Depending on where you live in the world you could spend your time worrying about whether or not it’s going to be hot, or trying to figure out how you’re going to work an entire day in the cold.
 If you work or play out in the heat, give this cooling towel a shot.

-You can buy the Arctic Cove Cooling Towel on Amazon here.
+You can buy this cooling towel on Amazon here.
 If you’re not one to read directions, remember this—don’t throw it in the dryer or you’ll wreck it!

 Fits Like a Glove!